wp-plugins/disable-comments/readme.txt

 You can also bulk-edit the comment status of multiple posts from the [posts screen](http://codex.wordpress.org/Posts_Screen).

-= What happens to the comment status of my posts if I disable the plugin? =

-The plugin does not modify the original comment status of your posts, so they will revert to whatever status they had before you activated the plugin.
-Posts that were created after activating the plugin will revert to the default comment status (set in `Settings -> Discussion -> Default article settings`) at the time the post was created.

-This means that the plugin can be used to temporarily disable comments across your site without making permanent changes to individual posts.

 == Changelog ==

 = 0.6 =